perceptualrobots/chatgpt/report_generator/README.md

 - **Modular Sections**: Supports standard technical report structure
 - **Change Tracking**: Maintains metadata to avoid unnecessary API calls
 - **Input Concatenation**: Automatically creates a single file with all your notes in the correct order
+- **Version Control**: Automatically increments version numbers on each generation
+- **Auto-Generated Abstract**: Creates abstract based on content from other sections and displays it on the title page
+- **Author Attribution**: Includes author information on title page

 ## Report Sections
+1. Title Page (with Abstract, Version, and Author)
-1. Executive Summary
+2. Executive Summary
-2. Introduction
+3. Introduction
-3. Background
+4. Background
-4. Methodology
+5. Methodology
-5. Experimental Results
+6. Experimental Results
-6. Discussion
+7. Discussion
-7. Recommendations & Future Work
+8. Recommendations & Future Work
-8. References
+9. References

+**Note**: The Abstract is auto-generated from other sections and displayed on the title page.

 ## Setup